strontic/strontic.github.io/xcyclopedia/library/RuntimeBroker.exe-1E03C94933E088D9FAB00B49D46CC370.md

 ## Possible Misuse

 *The following table contains possible examples of `RuntimeBroker.exe` being misused.
-While `RuntimeBroker.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `RuntimeBroker.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --